Ponnur

-Ponnur is a major city/town in the Guntur district of the Indian state of Andhra Pradesh.
+Ponnur is a town in the Guntur district of the Indian state of Andhra Pradesh.
 A road to Chandole goes south-east and comes to Nidubrolu, where there is a temple with a stone-bearing inscription recording the erection of 90 temples in 1132 CE.
 An ancient Telugu manuscript entitled 'Ponnuru-Chandavolu Shasanam' was present in Potti Sreeramulu Telugu University.
 Dhulipalla Narendra Kumar of the Telugu Desam Party is the current MLA of the constituency, who won the 2024 Andhra Pradesh Legislative Assembly election.
 It is a municipality, and the mandal headquarter of Ponnur mandal is under the Tenali revenue division.

 Demographics

 As of 2011 Census of India, the town had a population of with 16,138 households.
 The total population constitute, males and — a sex ratio of 1032 females per 1000 males, higher than the national average of 940 per 1000. children are in the age group of 0–6 years.
 The average literacy rate stands at 78.33% with literates, higher than the national average of 73.00%.